yale-mgt-656-fall-2021/about/README.md

 excess demand, the best performing students shopping will be invited to stay in the course.
 Performance will be measured by a mix of attendance and grades on assignments.
-If demand exceeds capacity, I will make an announcement in class providing more details.)
+If demand exceeds capacity, I will make an announcement in class providing more details.
+If you're not in SOM, see [this guide](https://portal.som.yale.edu/page/for-non-som-yale-students) for adding the course.)
 Officially registering for Yale College students will require a form that is signed by your dean and Kyle Jensen.
 You can print these forms online (somewhere).